Weavers | Weavings | Wool | Wool Buy | About Churro | Jewelry | Pottery | Clothing | Baskets | Combs,Pipes & Firestarters |HerbsWerk| Home

-Wonderful assortment of weaving combs by a Dine' from Red Lake
+Wonderful assortment of weaving combs by a Dine' from Red Lake--ALL COMBS AND WEAVING TOOLS ARE SOLD OUT (March 2010)

 MBM-412abcd.
 Four complete sets of superbly handcrafted weaving tools, each with three combs (two double-ended), by the same maker of the superb combs shown above. $185 each set ($115 to the maker).
 Here's feedback on one set sold: "I received the set and it's lovely. thank you" (--from a customer in Montana).
 All four have been sold, but you may special-order others.
-A good supply of the weaving combs by this maker is still in stock.
 SOLD OUT

 BLACK MESA DINE' (NAVAJO) CLAY PIPES &